petergardfjall/emacs-immaterial-theme/README.md

-# themacs
+# immaterial

 *Note: for good results in a pure terminal environment, consider installing Emacs 26 and [enable truecolors](https://github.com/syl20bnr/spacemacs/wiki/Terminal) in your terminal.*

-Themacs `/theme-acs/` is an emacs color theme, loosely based on the principles of Google's [Material design](https://material.io/design/color/the-color-system.html#color-theme-creation).
+Immaterial is an emacs color theme, loosely based on the principles of Google's [Material design](https://material.io/design/color/the-color-system.html#color-theme-creation).
 More specifically, it defines (and allows users to _redefine_) the following coloring
 elements: